chef/chef-web-docs/chef_master/source/azure_chef_cli.rst

 Azure Resource Manager (ARM) Templates
 -----------------------------------------------------
-If you are using Azure Resource Manager templates to create your infrastructure you can use the Chef extension to have Azure handle the bootstrapping/configuration of your node to your Chef Server.
+If you are using Azure Resource Manager templates to create your infrastructure you can use the Chef extension to have Azure handle the bootstrapping/configuration of your node to your Chef Infra Server.

 Options
 +++++++++++++++++++++++++++++++++++++++++++++++++++++